 WordPress is the biggest blogging and CMS platform in the world!
 Everyone that opts to use WP as their web platform knows about its advantages and online potential.
 You know that WP is so flexible and convenient for blogging that one day, you’ll write such a good article and “break the internet” within days.

 Your WordPress website needs to be capable to receive a big surge of traffic at any given time.
 Scaling for high traffic requires configuration and optimization across the entire CMS.
 Luckily, that doesn’t have to be hard after you read this article.

 To understand why scalability is vital for your WordPress website, you need to be aware of how a surge of high traffic can make your website slower.

 Under a moderate traffic stream, most WP websites should function normally.
-But, a sudden big amount of traffic can push the server resources to the limits.
-This overloading of servers is known as “bottlenecking” traffic.
-It will make your website slow, underperforming and will push away your visitors as a result.
+But, an unexpected surge of traffic can strain the servers that you use.
+This overloading of servers is coined as “bottlenecking” traffic.
+It can slow down your site, make it underperforming, and can push away your visitors as a result.

 When it comes to avoiding server overloading, less is more.
 What this means is serving users’ requests with a minimal set of resources and a smaller effort to render and show the users the information that they came for.

 You need to ensure that you have an excellent web caching system because when the cached versions of your content are already available, there’s no need for them to be loaded again when the users want to open your link.
 Also, you need to know how to deal with your databases.
 Look at the details of your hosting plan and reconsider what the options are for serving higher amounts of traffic.

 From a simple blogging platform, WordPress transformed into the best CMS.
 Automattic owns a expansively distributed infrastructure of services that can easily handle tens of millions of websites hosted on the platform.
 But, to cope with millions of web visits on your site, you’ll need additional resources.